When Fish Die for No Reason

 Managing a tropical fish tank is a lot of fun, and very rewarding.
 It can also be incredibly frustrating when your fish keep dying.

 You find a tank you like, put it all together, get it running and follow all the advice given to you by the guy at the pet store.
-It’s a beautiful moment when you add your first fish and watch them putter happily around their new home.
+It’s a beautiful moment when you add your first fish and watch them puttering around in their new home.

-It’s not so great the next morning when you find your fishy buddies lifeless and stuck to the filter intake.
+It’s not so great the next morning when you find your pretty new fish lifeless and stuck to the filter intake.
+What happened?

-It is always heartbreaking when fish die, especially when you so badly want to do things the right way, and you don’t understand what went wrong.
-It is also normal to feel bad, but remember that the most important thing is to learn something, so that your future fish are better off.
+It is always heartbreaking when fish die, especially when it seems like they die for no reason.
+You so badly want to do things the right way, and you don’t understand what went wrong.
+It is normal to feel discouraged, but remember that the most important thing is to learn something, so that your future fish are better off.